Campaign Legal Center

-Campaign Legal Center (CLC) is a nonprofit 501(c)(3) government watchdog group in the United States.
-CLC supports strong enforcement of United States campaign finance laws.
-Trevor Potter, former Republican chairman of the Federal Election Commission, is CLC's founding president.
+Campaign Legal Center (CLC) is a nonprofit, non-partisan 501(c)(3) legal organization in the United States.
+CLC was founded in 2002 by Trevor Potter.
+CLC engages in litigation and policy advocacy in areas including redistricting, ethics, campaign finance and voting and elections.

-Activities
+History

+Founding and early years

+Campaign Legal Center (CLC) was founded in 2002 by Trevor Potter, a former chairman of the Federal Election Commission.
+Initially, the organization operated as a three-person team, incubated at the University of Utah with the support of the Pew Charitable Trusts.

-In 2004, it was a party to complaints filed with the Federal Election Commission against groups like the Swift Boat Veterans for Truth and America Coming Together, for trying to directly influence federal elections.
+In 2004, CLC was a party to complaints filed with the Federal Election Commission (FEC) against groups like the Swift Boat Veterans for Truth and America Coming Together for trying to directly influence federal elections.

 In 2006, CLC testified before Congress in support of reauthorizing the Voting Rights Act (VRA).

 CLC was critical of former vice-presidential candidate John Edwards's use of charity organizations which he had founded, complaining they were being used chiefly to keep himself in the public eye in preparation for a possible 2008 presidential run.

 The group filed an amicus brief in the 2007 landmark Supreme Court case Citizens United v.
 Federal Election Commission, unsuccessfully urging the Court not to strike down a provision of McCain-Feingold which prevented unlimited political contributions to organizations not directly affiliated with Federal candidates.
 The following year it again filed a brief with the Court over a rule in the 2002 Bipartisan Campaign Reform Act that raised contribution limits when candidates faced a self-funding opponent; the group favored the rule, which was struck down by the Court.

 In 2010, CLC joined with another watchdog group, Democracy 21, in asking the Internal Revenue Service to investigate a tax exempt social welfare group run by Karl Rove.